School Workshops For key stages 2, 3, 4 and 5

 Sustainable Design Schools Programme

-The Sustainable Design Schools Programme 2021-2022 will bring to life the impact of waste and showcase a new approach across the production of food, fashion, electronics and other consumer goods, which focuses on the circular economy and reduction of waste.
+The Sustainable Design Schools Programme brings to life the impact of waste and showcases a new approach across the production of food, fashion, electronics and other consumer goods, which focuses on the circular economy and reduction of waste.